zacharyelston/rrmcpy/README.md

 A Model Context Protocol (MCP) server that enables AI assistants to interact with Redmine project management.

+## RedMica Standardization

+The Redmine MCP Server is designed to work seamlessly with [RedMica](https://github.com/redmica/redmica), a fully compatible fork of Redmine with enhanced features and improved performance.
+We've standardized on RedMica for several reasons:

+- **Feature Parity+**: RedMica maintains full compatibility with Redmine while offering additional features and improvements
+- **Active Development**: Regular updates and maintenance ensure stability and security
+- **Enhanced Performance**: Optimizations that benefit enterprise-scale deployments
+- **Better Plugin Support**: Improved ecosystem for extensions and customizations

+### RedMineCloud Support

+We extend our sincere gratitude to [RedMineCloud](https://www.redminecloud.net/) for their exceptional support and hosting services.
+Their reliable infrastructure and expertise have been invaluable in the development and testing of this MCP server.
+RedMineCloud provides:

+- Enterprise-grade RedMica hosting
+- Excellent technical support
+- Reliable and scalable infrastructure
+- Regular backups and maintenance

+All MCP tools in this project are thoroughly tested against RedMineCloud's RedMica implementation to ensure optimal compatibility and performance.

 ## Developed Tools

 ### Project Management